Cosmogenic Neutron Production in Water at SNO+: Experimental Set-up

 \subsection{Event Triggers}

 Each PMT has an adjustable channel threshold.
 When this threshold is exceeded, a hit is registered for that PMT, and a fixed-amplitude pulse of width $89\,\textup{ns}$ is produced.
 These pulses are summed across all PMTs.
 An event is recorded if the sum of the PMT pulses surpasses the event trigger threshold.
 For the water phase, the trigger threshold was set to $7$ pulses, approximately equivalent to a $1.4\,\textup{MeV}$ electron at the centre of the detector \cite{collaboration_measurement_2020}.
 The trigger system is modelled in SNO+ simulations, as described in Section~\ref{sec:Simulation}.
-The resulting data is handled by the data acquisition systems, which prepare it for offline analysis.

 The trigger efficiency is the probability that an event will trigger the detector, given a number of PMT hits.
-Using simulation, it was found that the trigger efficiency is $100\,\%$ at and above $8$ PMT hits.
-Below $8$ PMT hits, the trigger efficiency decreases to zero.
-As a consequence, the corresponding total efficiency for triggering on a $2.2\,\textup{MeV}$ gamma ray, the signal for neutron capture, is approximately $50\,\%$ \cite{collaboration_measurement_2020}.

-The distribution of the summed PMT pulses can depend on the nature of the event.
-If the PMTs involved in an event all register hits at similar times, the sum of the pulses will form a sharper, more narrow peak than if the PMT hits were more spread over time.
+The time distribution of the summed PMT pulses can depend on the nature of the event.
+If the PMTs involved in an event all register hits at similar times, the sum of the pulses will form a sharper, narrower peak than if the PMT hits were more spread over time.
 Close to the threshold, this event-dependence can affect whether an event triggers the detector or not.
-To minimise the impact of the trigger's dependency on the PMT hit distribution, the trigger efficiency is calculated as a function of `in-time hits', the number of PMT hits that arrive within an $89\,\textup{ns}$ time window, centred on the peak of the summed PMT pulses.
+To minimise the impact of the trigger's dependency on the PMT hit time distribution, the trigger efficiency is calculated as a function of `in-time hits', the number of PMT hits that arrive within an $89\,\textup{ns}$ time window, centred on the peak of the summed PMT pulses.
+In \cite{collaboration_measurement_2020}, it was found using simulation that the trigger efficiency reaches $100\,\%$ at or above 8 PMT hits, with reduced efficiency below that threshold.
+For a 2.2 MeV gamma ray, the total efficiency was found to be approximately $50\,\%$ \cite{collaboration_measurement_2020}.